MarkoRrokaj/GeneticAlgorithm_KnapsackProblem/README.md

-Based on the content of the notebook, here's a more detailed description for the GitHub repository:

----

 # Genetic Algorithm for Multi-Knapsack Problem

 This repository contains the implementation of a **Genetic Algorithm (GA)** to solve the **Multi-Knapsack Problem** (MKP).
 The MKP is a combinatorial optimization challenge where items must be distributed into multiple knapsacks without exceeding their capacities while maximizing the total profit.